-ACHIEVEMENTS IN 2023
+ACHIEVEMENTS IN 2024

 - 1. Continued to advance advocacy on Board Strategic Priorities and other Board and operational issues that arose during the year. - 2.
-Updated Advocacy Strategy for Board approval and alignment to new Board Priorities.
+Enhanced transparency with the inclusion of advocacy taking place in the three Electoral Areas on the Advocacy Dashboard.

-FACTORS THAT WILL AFFECT OUR OPERATIONS IN 2024 AND BEYOND
+FACTORS THAT WILL AFFECT OUR OPERATIONS IN 2025 AND BEYOND